FlaskSimpleAuth Recipes

 See types demo.

-How-to use generic types with in request and responses?
+How-to use generic types in requests and responses?

 Just use them!
 They are converted from/to JSON, but for list[*] with HTTP parameters are expected to be repeated parameters.